Strattonshrugged/buzz/README.md

-TODO Try to enter game, if it does exist, reroute owner/player to it TODO Try to enter game, if it does not exist, reroute back to '/' with error

 TODO Pass the text input on the landing page to the owner and player pages somehow TODO Create a unique ID code generator to pass as a cookie to the game owner TODO If someone tries to join a game in progress and they have the cookie code, they become the owner